falcon-linuxhunter/articles/mcp-setup-final-1500-with-kicking-tyres.md

     - `GOOGLE_MAPS_API_KEY` → For Google Maps

 - **Filesystem Mount Path**
-  - Update the path `/Users/zaheerahmad/bot-env` to the actual local folder you want the AI to access.
+  - Update the path `/path/to/your/local/folder` to the actual folder on your machine that you want the AI to access.
+  - Example paths:
+    - On **Windows**: `C:/Users/YourUsername/Documents/ai-folder`
+    - On **macOS/Linux**: `/Users/yourusername/Documents/ai-folder`

 - **PostgreSQL Database URL**
   - Update the connection string: